radumarias/rencfs/README.md

 In progress:
 - ensure file integrity by saving each change to WAL, so on crash or power loss on next start we apply the pending changes.
 This makes the write operations atomic.
-- multiple writes in parallel to the same file, ideal for torrent like applications or databases
+- multiple writes in parallel to the same file, ideal for torrent like applications

 # Stack